Total Pageviews

 Then the anecdotist got there and a spinal knock out came on.
 Total darkness until...

 I was laying there peacefully napping when I felt my right leg raised into the air and then a pound (rat a tat tat) from a robotic hammer on my thigh, shortly after that the same pounding took place on my right calf.
-It didn't hurt but woke me up.
+It didn't hurt but it woke me up.
 I noticed I was strapped down tight all over and couldn't move.

 I was told later that there had been a huge tourniquet applied to my right thigh to stop the bleeding and that was the reason most of those upper quads were sore.